 Legacy Code 700257

-Description This unit is intended as a second unit of study in programming.
-It builds on a basic understanding of procedural programming as would be developed in a first unit.
-This unit continues the development of programming skills and methodologies required for professional programming and for further study in later computing units.
+Description This subject is intended as a second subject of study in programming.
+It builds on a basic understanding of procedural programming as would be developed in a first subject.
+This subject continues the development of programming skills and methodologies required for professional programming and for further study in later computing subjects.
 Topics covered include multi-dimensional arrays, file I/O, searching and sorting, and an introduction to object-oriented programming involving classes and inheritance